Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ![Screenshot of map and markers on the 'Hikes' page](assets/images/map-marker.jpg)

-In the 'Routes' section the route cards display the name, location, difficulty, and time to complete the routes, as on the map.
-The cards also display a short description of the route, a user review, and  link to further information about the route.
+In the 'Routes' section the route cards display the name, location, difficulty, and time to complete the routes.
+The cards also display a short description of the route, a user review, and a link to further information about the route.

 Instructions on how to submit a review is also featured on the page as well as the difficulty rating guidelines.